-A student, regardless of admission status, who has completed nine or more graduate credit hours at Cameron University will be placed on academic probation if that student’s cumulative graduate grade point average (GPA) at Cameron is less than 3.0 at the end of any semester or summer term.
+A student, regardless of admission status, will be placed on academic probation if that student’s cumulative graduate grade point average (GPA) at Cameron is less than 3.0 at the end of any semester or summer term.
 Failure to achieve a 3.0 GPA or above during any semester or summer term, during which the student is already on academic probation, will result in suspension for one year from graduate study at Cameron University.
 Students who are suspended may apply for re-admission on probation at the end of that year.
 Following re-admission on probation, students who fail to achieve a 3.0 GPA in any semester will be dismissed from Cameron University.
 The Registrar’s Office will notify students of their probation, suspension, or dismissal status.

 Courses taken at the graduate level cannot be “reprieved” or “forgiven,” nor can they be excluded from the retention/graduation grade point average calculation.